tulane-cmps6610-fall-2025/problem-set-04-AminMirfakhar/answers.md

 choice property.
 If you cannot, find at least two counterexamples of greedy criteria that fail to achieve an optimal solution.

-  - The greedy choice property does not hold for weighted task selection. for example consider we have three task to schedule {A: (0, 3, 3), B: (3, 5, 4), C: (0, 5, 6)} then the greedy algorithm will take A and B that takes 3 + 4 = 7 but the optimal solution is taking C instead having value of 6.
+  - The greedy choice property does not hold for weighted task selection. for example consider we have three task to schedule {A: (0, 3, 3), B: (3, 5, 4), C: (0, 5, 6)} then the greedy algorithm, to maximize the value, would take C having the most value. but the optimal selection is taking A and B with the total value of 7.